The Rotator Cuff Stabilty

 It is no breaking news that the rotator cuff muscles provide stability for the glenohumeral joint maintaining the position of the humerus within the shallow glenoid cavity.
 Different rotator cuff muscles will work at different ranges and positions, in order to achieve this stability.
 Why is this important?
 Clinically when prescribing exercises to rehabilitate an individual with rotator cuff muscle pathology it is useful to know which is the best position to target that muscle in isolation.

 Biomechanical analysis has shown that during scapular plane abduction, superior movements of the humerus in relation to the glenoid is observed during the first 0-30 abduction, slight inferior translation for 30-60 degrees and either a superior or inferior direction at 60-90 degrees.

-Other research comparing differences in the translation of the humerus within the glenoid between passive and active scapula plane abduction, have reported greater superior translation of the humerus with passive whilst in active movements it remains central.
-Thus emphasising the importance if rotator cuff motor control.
+Other research comparing differences in the translation of the humerus within the glenoid between passive and active scapula plane abduction have reported greater superior translation of the humerus with passive whilst in active movements, it remains central.
+Thus emphasising the importance of rotator cuff motor control.

 A person with shoulder laxity, altered biomechanics, rotator cuff pathology has a tendency to demonstrate more superior translation of the humerus leading to less subacromial space and hence impingement

 So how do the Rotator cuff work?

 The muscle peaks during abduction and scaption movements at 30-60 degrees, it compresses the gleno-humeral joint and counter pulls the superior pull of the deltoid on the humerus.
 Emg activity studies show it is activated in punching, rowing, push up and thus highlighting its importance as a dynamic stabiliser.

 Exercise for supraspinatus strengthening